mac999/cad-web-app-vibe/README.md

 In JavaScript, we will implement the following using **Three.js**:

-1. **Initialize 3D scene**: Set up camera, renderer, light, scene objects, and add `OrbitControls` to enable canvas manipulation (rotation, zoom, translation).
+1. **Initialize 3D scene**: Set up camera, renderer, light, scene objects, grid, xyz-mark and add `OrbitControls` to enable canvas manipulation (rotation, zoom, translation).
 2. **Initial entity loading**: Call the `/api/entities/` API of the Django backend to load all the saved CAD entity data, and write the logic to **convert each entity type (Line, Arc, Circle, etc.) to a 3D object and render it on the Three.js canvas**.
 We will need to apply unique parameters for each entity (e.g. start/end point of a line, center/radius of a circle) using the `parameters` field.

 Add the ability for users to create CAD entities directly on the canvas.